ruffle-rs/ruffle/CONTRIBUTING.md

 Running `cargo test [your test]` from within the `tests` folder will run the `.swf` in Ruffle and compare the `trace()` output against `output.txt`.
 To run all of the tests in all workspaces, run `cargo test --all`.

 Some tests also compare Ruffle's visual output to an expected image.
 To properly run these tests, add the argument `--features imgtests`.
+When adding a new image test, make sure to include the expected visual output by taking a screenshot of Flash Player and cropping it.

 Heavily algorithmic code may benefit from unit tests in Rust: create a module `mod tests` conditionally compiled with `#[cfg(test)]`, and add your tests in there.